 Day 3 – Shinjuku Gyoen

-Japanese gardens are designed to be interesting every season, and Shinjuku Gyoen is no exception.
-Even though it was still a little early for the cherry blossoms (apart from a few early varieties), camellias were already blooming everywhere.
-In the “Upper Pond,” the ducks were already enjoying the fairly warm spring sun.
+Japanese gardens are designed to offer interest in every season, and Shinjuku Gyoen is no exception.
+Though it was still a bit early for the cherry blossoms (aside from a few early-blooming varieties), camellias were already flowering everywhere.
+At the Upper Pond, ducks were basking in the fairly warm spring sun.

 Highlights in Shinjuku Gyoen